 As the people of Yugoslavia were being terrorized by NATO’s air war, the terrorists of the Kosovo Liberation Army stepped up their atrocities against Serbs and Gypsies in Kosovo.
 Shockingly, the NATO troops deployed there to keep the peace often failed to intervene to protect these ethnic minorities from the KLA’s brutal campaign of beating, kidnapping and murder.
 More than 164,000 Serbs were driven from the Albanian-dominated province.
 By the summer of 2001 KLA ethnic cleansing had rendered Kosovo almost entirely Albanian with just a few die-hard Serb holdouts living in fear and surrounded by barbed wire.

 The KLA soon expanded its war into neighboring Macedonia.
-NATO Secretary-General Lord Robertson called the KLA “murderous thugs” but the United States– now with George W. Bush in charge– continued to provide invaluable support to the terrorists.
+NATO Secretary-General Lord Robertson called the KLA “murderous thugs” but the United States, now with George W. Bush in charge, continued to provide invaluable support to the terrorists.
 National Security Advisor Condoleezza Rice personally intervened to force Ukraine to halt arms sales to the Macedonian army, the KLA’s new nemesis.
-And when a group of 400 KLA fighters found themselves surrounded at Aracinovo in June 2001, NATO ordered Macedonian forces to hold off their attack while a convoy of U.S. Army buses rescued the besieged terrorists.
+And when a group of 400 KLA fighters found themselves surrounded at Aracinovo in June 2001, NATO ordered Macedonian forces to hold off their attack while a convoy of US Army buses rescued the besieged terrorists.
 It was later revealed that 17 American military advisers were embedded with the KLA fighters at Aracinovo.
-Remember, now, that the KLA counted among its backers Osama bin Laden and other sworn enemies of the United States.
-Did the United States really hate Yugoslavia and Macedonia so much that it would back the terrorist KLA in its fight against two countries that had committed absolutely no hostile acts towards either the U.S. or its NATO allies?
+Remember that the KLA counted among its backers Osama bin Laden and other sworn enemies of the United States.
+Did the United States really hate Yugoslavia and Macedonia so much that it would back the terrorist KLA in its fight against two countries that had committed absolutely no hostile acts towards either the US or its NATO allies?

 Of course not.

 Less than one year later, the proverbial chickens came home to roost in the tragic 9/11 terrorist attacks on New York and Washington, DC.
-But rather than take a long, hard look at the historical record of American support for terrorism when it suited her needs, our (mis)leaders and their war-wishing followers spouted utter nonsense about the terrorists’ hatred of our freedoms.
-Meanwhile, the people of Serbia were literally picking up the pieces of their country, which had also been a victim of a terrorist attack– a US-led NATO terror attack that began on this date in 1999.
+But rather than take a long, hard look at the historical record of American support for terrorism, US leaders blamed the attacks on the terrorists’ “hatred of our freedoms.”
+Meanwhile, the people of Serbia were literally picking up the pieces of their country, which had also been a victim of a terrorist attack—a US-led NATO terror attack that began on March 24, 1999.

-Tagged albanian kosovars, aleksinac bombing, american hypocrisy serbia, Aracinovo, battle of kosovo, Belgrade, Bill Clinton, bosnia war, chechen war, chinese embassy bombing belgrade, clinton demonstrate the seriousness of NATO's purpose, clinton lied about serbian atrocities, condoleezza rice KLA, Croatia, david scheffer, dragana kristic, dragisa misovic hospital, ethnic cleansing of kosovo serbs, general wesley clark, grdelica gorge train bombing, islamic fighter bosnia, jacques chirac, james rubin, john deutsch, KLA, KLA atrocities, KLA terrorists, KLA war in macedonia, Kosovo, kosovo birthplace of serbs, Kosovo Liberation Army, krajina serbs, lies about serbia, lord robertson KLA murderous thugs, luzane bridge bus bombing, michael mcgwire to describe the bombing as humanitarian intervention is really grotesque, military professional resources croatia, NATO, NATO bombing belgrade, NATO bombing of serbian TV, NATO bombing of yugoslavia, NATO bombs hospital in Nis, NATO credibility, NATO zero casualty war, Operation Storm, osama bin laden KLA, rwanda genocide, serb atrocities, serb ethnic cleansing of albanian kosovars, serbs driven from kosovo, sergey kislyak, Slobodan Milosevic, surdulica bombing, this will be painful for the serbs kenneth bacon, tony blair, turkish atrocities against kurds, US military aracinovo, US support for KLA, US support for taliban, varvarin bridge bombing, wag the dog, war against serbia was about NATO credibility, Yugoslavia, yugoslavia civil war
+Tagged aleksinac bombing, american hypocrisy serbia, Aracinovo, Bill Clinton, bosnia war, chinese embassy bombing belgrade, Croatia, david scheffer, dragana kristic, dragisa misovic hospital, ethnic cleansing of kosovo serbs, general wesley clark, grdelica gorge train bombing, jacques chirac, james rubin, john deutsch, KLA, KLA atrocities, Kosovo, Kosovo Liberation Army, krajina serbs, lies about serbia, luzane bridge bus bombing, NATO, NATO bombing of serbian TV, NATO bombing of yugoslavia, NATO bombs hospital in Nis, NATO credibility, NATO zero casualty war, Operation Storm, serb atrocities, serb ethnic cleansing of albanian kosovars, serbs driven from kosovo, Slobodan Milosevic, surdulica bombing, tony blair, US support for KLA, varvarin bridge bombing, Yugoslavia, yugoslavia civil war